ducviettiendoan/db-cache-sync/README.md

 - Install Jenkins on your local machine.
 - Ensure Docker engine (or Docker Desktop) is installed.
 - In the terminal or PowerShell, navigate to the `workspace` directory where Jenkins is installed (e.g., `~/.jenkins/workspace`).
 Clone the project: `git clone https://github.com/ducviettiendoan/db-cache-sync.git`.
 The main directory needed is `/jenkins-job/`.
+**Note:** Make sure Jenkins is running on port 8080.

 - Open Jenkins (`localhost:8080`), go to `Manage Jenkins` > `Plugins` to install the Docker & Docker Compose Build Step Plugin.